Nico Hoerner Preview, Player Props: Cubs vs. Reds

 Reds Pitching Rankings

-- The Reds have a 4.69 team ERA that ranks 24th among all league pitching staffs.
+- The Reds have a 4.66 team ERA that ranks 23rd across all MLB pitching staffs.

-- Reds pitchers combine to give up 188 total home runs at a rate of 1.4 per game (third-most in baseball).
+- The Reds give up the third-most home runs in baseball (189 total, 1.4 per game).

+- Spiers takes the mound for his first start of the season for the Reds.

+- The righty is making his MLB debut at 25 years old.

 © 2023 Data Skrive.
 All rights reserved.